JethroData/Tools/README.md

 Type: The suggested type to use based on the data.
 A non string type is suggested in case more than 50% of the values are of that type and there are 5 or less distinct exception values.
 Percent: The percentage of the values of the suggested type out of all values.
 Exceptions: A list of up to 5 exception values.
 Exception values are values that do not match the suggested type.
-Distinct: The number of distincet values.
+Distinct: The number of distinct values.
-Samples: Aample values of the suggested type.
+Samples: Sample values of the suggested type.

 In addition, if the -g parameter is specified with a table name, then a create table script and a description file is generated based on the data.
-For the above data, the follwoing scripts are generated when given the table name "test":
+For the above data, the following scripts are generated when given the table name "test":

 create table test
 (